tlorans/ClimateRisks/docs/source/intro/intro_langchain_v2.md

-# Project 0: An Introduction to ChatGPT with LangChain
+# Project 0: Information Extraction with ChatGPT

 Large Language Models (LLMs) have enjoyed a growth in popularity since the release of OpenAI's GPT-3 in 2020 (Brown et al., 2020 {cite:p}`brown2020language`).

 After further impressive improvements in LLMs, those models gained the non-specialists when OpenAI released `ChatGPT`.

-At the same time, `LangChain` appeared.
-This open-source development framework has incredible features for building tools around LLMs.

-In this part, we are going to introduce this library and start with straightforward interactions with `ChatGPT`.
+In this part, we investigate the use of `ChatGPT` for zero-shot information extraction.
+We begin by introducing the `LangChain` development framework, then we will use `ChatGPT` as a knowledge graph extractor.
 ## LangChain

 `LangChain` is a development framework built around LLMs.
 The core idea of the library is the chain of different components (modularity) to create advanced use cases with LLMs.

-## Prompt Template
+### Prompt Template

 Let's begin with a simple question-answering prompt template.